Rethinking Clustering for Robustness: Introduction

+Adversarial training explicitly trains DNNs on adversarial attacks generated on-the-fly through projected gradient descent (PGD).
+This technique has proven to significantly improve network robustness, and has become a standard for training robust networks.
+Interestingly, and as a byproduct, adversarially-trained networks seem to learn features that are more semantically aligned with human perception~\cite{learning_perceptually_aligned,engstrom2019adversarial}, to such a degree that the learnt DNNs can be used for several image-synthesis tasks \cite{computer_vision_with_single_robust_classifier}.
 Learning more semantically-aligned features in DNNs remains an open problem.
 A promising direction for obtaining features with such properties is through Deep Metric Learning (DML) techniques.
 DML learns feature representations by preserving a notion of similarity between inputs and their feature representations \cite{deep_met_triplet_net,norouzi_conse}, and has achieved remarkable performance in face recognition \cite{facenet}, image retrieval \cite{frome_dist_fun}, and zero-shot learning \cite{frome2013devise}.
 The preservation of similarity that DML seeks often involves clustering semantically-similar instances.
 Hence, recent clustering-based losses \cite{deep_met_triplet_net,magnet} have been designed with this objective in mind, showing significant progress in learning semantic representations that are also competitive in performance with modern classification approaches.